nlewo/nix2container/README.md

   re-fetching the `manifest.json` from the registry; no need to actually pull the whole image just to compute a new narhash for it.

-With this function the `manifest.json` functions as a lockfile meant to be stored in source control alongside the Nix container definitions.
+With this function the `manifest.json` acts as a lockfile meant to be stored in source control alongside the Nix container definitions.
 As a convenience, the manifest can be fetched/updated using the supplied passthru script, eg: